Program Length: 20 months

 Advanced Med-Surg Nursing

-This course has 40 Theory Hours and 150 Clinical hours.
+This course has 40 Theory Hours and 120 Clinical hours.
 The course expands on knowledge and skills introduced in Med-Surg Nursing I-II.
 Content begins to move students from novice to advanced beginner as defined by Benner's Nursing Theory.
-REACH Exit #1 follows the end of the course.
-The REACH exam results will guide focused study for the NCLEX-RN review during NUR215 Integration Practicum.
+At the end of the course an ATI assessment will be conducted and the results will help determine the focus of the NCLEX-RN review during NUR215 Integration Practicum.

 This course focuses on increasing significance of nutrition in achieving and maintaining optimal health and well-being.
 Topics include nutrition basics, guidelines to dietary planning, nutrition care process, nutrition in the community, nutrition for weight management, and nutrition and disease.